Zamiell/racing-plus/docs/race-formats.md

   - Rib of Greed
   - Smelter
   - Guppy's Tail
+- Magic 8 Ball no longer increases the chance for a Planetarium to spawn.
 - Sol is removed from all pools (since it is practically useless with the Compass).
 - Glyph of Balance is removed from all pools (since it changes drop-generation).
-- Magic 8 Ball is removed from all pools (since it changes floor-generation).
 - Damocles is removed from all pools (since it is unseeded).
 - Cain's Eye is removed from the trinket pool (since it is useless with the Compass).
 - Daemon's Tail, Child's Heart, Rusted Key, Match Stick, Lucky Toe, Safety Cap, Ace of Spades, Watch Battery, and Nuh Uh! are removed from the trinket pool (since they change drop-generation).